byu-oit/awslogin/README.md

 * Authenticate once for 8 hours and rerun `awslogin` to relogin
 * Maybe add a select account then select role interactive method
 * Simplify the adfs authentication code
+* cache netid after subsequent logins ie default to last used